ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-The field `WithMetadata` is not needed here, so the `Create` method does not return any metadata value:
+The field `WithMetadata` is not needed here so the `Create` method will not return any metadata.

 ```go
 func (d *RouteDescriptor) Create(key string, value *model.Route) (metadata interface{}, err error) {